bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/working-sf-apis.md

 ### Create a Cart

-A cart can be created by sending a POST request to `/api/storefront/carts` and passing in an array of `cartItems`.
-See [Create Cart](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-cart-api/cart/createacart) for more information.
+You can create a cart by sending a POST request to the [Create Cart](https://developer.bigcommerce.com/api-reference/cart-checkout/storefront-cart-api/cart/createacart) endpoint.

 We will create the `createCart()` helper function to accomplish this.
 Copy and execute the code below to create the function.